Colorado climber suffers frostbite, has legs amputated

 COLORADO SPRINGS, Colo.
 (AP) — A Colorado man has had his legs amputated below his knees after suffering frostbite while climbing a mountain.

-KDVR-TV reports that Colorado Springs resident Nick Noland mistakenly went off the main trial while descending Mount Shavano.
+KDVR-TV reports that Colorado Springs resident Nick Noland mistakenly went off the main trail while descending Mount Shavano.

 Noland says he reached the summit of the 14,232-foot (4,338-meter) peak on Tuesday and didn’t make it back down until Wednesday after his feet went numb and froze.